surfaceanalytics/xpsdeeplearning/xpsdeeplearning/simulation/README.md

 # Data set simulation

-This toool contains tools for creating large data sets of synthetic (yet realistic) transition-metal XP spectra base on reference data.
+This tool contains tools for creating large data sets of synthetic (yet realistic) transition-metal XP spectra base on reference data.
 Exemplary JSON files containing the parameters used during simulation available in the [`params`](https://github.com/surfaceanalytics/xpsdeeplearning/tree/main/simulation/params) subfolder.
 The reference data that is used as input for the simulation is available inside [`data`](https://github.com/surfaceanalytics/xpsdeeplearning/tree/main/data).

 # Usage
 ## Data simulation
-Converts experimental data to NeXus/HDF5 files based on any provided NXDL.

 ```console
 user@box:~$ simulate --help
 Usage: simulate [OPTIONS]